Health Care FSA

-The Health Care Flexible Spending Account (FSA) helps you set aside money to pay for health care expenses you’ll have during the year.
+A Health Care Flexible Spending Account (FSA) helps you set aside money to pay for health care expenses you’ll have during the year.
 The pluses: You contribute pretax income, so you’re paying no taxes on your contributions—plus, your contributions reduce your taxable income.

 Save two ways when you enroll in an FSA

 How It Works

 When you elect your benefits as a new employee or during annual open enrollment, you choose your FSA contribution level for the calendar year ($3,050 in 2023).
 The rollover limit is $610.